How to calculate annual income

 Your annual income isn’t a factor in calculating your credit scores.
 But your income may impact your ability to borrow money due to your debt-to-income (DTI) ratio.
 Your DTI ratio is often used by lenders to review and approve a loan or credit card application.

-You can calculate your annual income—gross or net—by knowing just a few numbers.
-But if you want to make the math easier, consider exploring online annual income calculators.
+You can calculate your annual gross income or annual net income by knowing a few numbers.
+And if you want to make the math easier, consider exploring online annual income calculators.

-While you may know on paper how much money you make annually, breaking down how much you actually take home can help you fully understand where all that money goes.
-That can make it easier to effectively budget and decide whether it’s worth pursuing additional income to help you reach your financial goals.
+While you may know on paper how much money you make annually, breaking down how much you actually take home can make it easier to effectively budget and reach your financial goals.